Autosomal Dominant Polycystic Kidney Disease (ADPKD)

 Definition, Etiology, PathogenesisTop

 Autosomal dominant polycystic kidney disease (ADPKD) is the most frequent genetic kidney disease (~1/1000) leading to innumerable bilateral kidney cysts, increased total kidney volume, and progressive chronic kidney disease.
-ADPKD accounts for ~7% of cases of end-stage renal failure requiring renal replacement therapy.
-Hypertension, flank pain, polyuria, kidney stones (~20% of patients), hematuria, cyst infections, liver cysts (up to 90% of patients but usually asymptomatic), diverticulosis, hernias, and vascular abnormalities including intracranial aneurysms (~8% of patients) are more common in patients with ADPKD.
+ADPKD accounts for ~7% of cases of kidney failure.
+Hypertension, flank pain, polyuria, liver cysts (up to 90% of patients but usually asymptomatic), kidney stones (~20% of patients), hematuria, cyst infections, diverticulosis, hernias, and vascular abnormalities including intracranial aneurysms (~8% of patients) are more common in patients with ADPKD.
 Despite autosomal dominant inheritance, family history may be missing in 10% to 25% of cases.
-In clinically ascertained samples, 60% of patients with ADPKD have a PKD1 mutation, 26% have a PKD2 mutation, and 15% have no mutation detected.
-Less than 1% of families have mutations in GANAB or DNAJB11.
-Families with mutations in PKD1 tend to be the most severely affected, and protein-truncating mutations are more severe than nontruncating mutations.
-The exact mechanism by which these mutations lead to loss of intracellular inhibitory signaling and subsequent proliferation of renal tubular epithelial cells remains unclear.
+In clinically ascertained samples, 60% of patients with ADPKD have a pathogenic PKD1 variant and 25% have a PKD2 variant.
+Less than 5% of families have pathogenic variants in additional cystogenic genes (ie, IFT140, GANAB, DNAJB11, ALG8, ALG9, and more) if evaluated.
+Families with pathogenic PKD1 variants tend to be the most severely affected, and protein-truncating variants are more severe than nontruncating variants.
+The exact mechanism by which these pathogenic variants lead to kidney cysts remains unclear.

 DiagnosisTop